krishna-gramener/ClinicalGen/README.md

 2. Create a new Excel file (e.g., `new-demo.xlsx`) with the required data structure:
    - Include a "Summary" sheet with key-value pairs
    - Add additional sheets for specific data sections
-3. Update the `vaptReport` function in `script.js` to handle the new data structure if needed
+3. Update the `qualityReport` function in `script.js` to handle the new data structure if needed
 4. Modify the chart generation code if the new demo requires different visualizations

 ### Technologies Used